spikeheap/home_cookbook/_recipes/scruffy_aubergine_lasagne.md

 recipeYield: 6 people

 recipeIngredient:
-  - 3 large aubergines (400g each)
+  - 3 large aubergines, halved lengthways (1.2kg total)
-  - 3 onions
+  - 3 onions, peeled and quartered
-  - 6 cloves of garlic
+  - 6 cloves of garlic, finely sliced
-  - 1 bunch of fresh sage (30g)
+  - 1 bunch of fresh sage leaves
   - olive oil
   - 1 teaspoon dried chilli flakes
   - 1 lemon
   - 2 x 400g tins of quality plum tomatoes
-  - 80g mature Cheddar cheese
+  - 80g mature Cheddar cheese, grated
-  - 80g Parmesan cheese
+  - 80g Parmesan cheese, grated
-  - 300g fresh lasagne sheets
+  - 300g fresh lasagne sheets, torn
   - 50g blanched almonds

 recipeInstructions:
-  - Place a large shallow casserole pan on a medium heat with 250ml of water.
-Halve the aubergines lengthways and place in the pan.
-Peel, quarter and add the onions, then cover with a lid and cook for 20 minutes.
-Meanwhile, peel and finely slice the garlic, and pick the sage leaves.
-Preheat the oven to 200ºC/400ºF/gas 6.
+  - Add 250ml of water to a large shallow casserole pan, and place over a medium heat.
+  - Add the aubergine and onions, cover with a lid and cook for 20 minutes.
+  - Preheat the oven to 200ºC.
-  - Remove the lid, and once most of the liquid has cooked away, make a well in the middle.
-Add 3 tablespoons of oil, the garlic, chilli flakes and most of the sage leaves, then finely grate in the lemon zest.
-Once golden, scrunch in the tomatoes, pour in 2 tins' worth of water, and simmer for 20 minutes, stirring occasionally.
+  - Remove the lid after 20 minutes and let most of the liquid cook away.
+  - Add 3tbps oil, garlic, chilli flakes and 3/4 of the sage leaves.
+Finely grate the lemon zest over the top.
-  - Remove the pan from the heat, grate in the cheeses, then season to absolute perfection with sea salt and black pepper.
-Tear in the pasta sheets and mix up really well to coat and separate, then pull some of the sheets to the top to create a top layer.
-Bash the almonds until fine and rub the remaining sage leaves with oil, then sprinkle on top.
-Use the back of a spoon to create some dips and wells, and bake for 25 minutes, or until golden and bubbling.
+  - Add tinned tomatoes and 2 tins of water.
+Simmer for 20 minutes.
+  - Remove the pan from the heat, add the cheese, and pasta, and season.
+Pull some of the pasta sheets toward the top to crisp up.
+  - Bake for 25 minutes.
 ---